Reference: The Dianetics Axioms

 .

-PM AXIOM 82: Aberration exists to the degree that plus or minus randomity exists in the environment, or in the past data of an organism, group or species.
+PM AXIOM 82: Aberration exists to the degree that plus or minus randomity exists in the environment or past data of an organism, group or species, modified by the endowed self-determinism of that organism, group or species.

-PM AXIOM 85: The self-determinism of an organism is reduced by excessive randomity that is difficult to assimilate.
+PM AXIOM 85: The self-determinism of an organism is reduced by plus or minus randomity of counter-efforts in the environment.

 .